ShamimaNasrin/mechanical-keyboards-shop-server/README.md

 ### Example API Endpoints

 - **GET /api/products**: Retrieve a list of all products.
-- **POST /api/cart**: Add items to the user's cart.
-- **POST /api/order**: Place an order with the items in the cart.

 Make sure to replace `your-database-url` with the actual MongoDB connection string.
 The server listens on port `5000` by default but can be configured to use any available port via the `.env` file.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.